Concrete workers make, pour, spread, finish, reinforce and cut concrete for construction projects such as buildings and

 - Concrete worker apprentices may start on the apprentice training rate.

-- Qualified concrete workers usually earn $20 to $30 an hour.
+- Qualified concrete workers usually earn up to $30 an hour.

 - Experienced qualified concrete workers and those in team leader roles may earn more than this.

 Source: Seek and Trade Me Jobs, 2018.